joedawson/tvdb/README.md

 # Laravel - TVDB Package

 A dedicated Laravel package for the [TVDB.com](http://tvdb.com) API.
+The documentation for this package isn't 100% at the moment as I'm still developing as I go along.
+So expect the documentation to improve shortly.

 ## Installation